noofherder/ReactSolrApp/README.md

 # ReactReduxSolrApp
-An example single-page search app using React, Redux, Node.js and Solr
+An example single-page search app using React, Node.js and Solr